-Delhi election result: CM Atishi trails BJP’s Ramesh Bidhuri in Kalkaji
+Delhi election result: CM Atishi leads BJP’s Ramesh Bidhuri in Kalkaji

-The Aam Aadmi Party leader was behind her BJP rival by 2,800 votes after five rounds of counting.
+The Aam Aadmi Party leader was ahead of her BJP rival by 2,795 votes after 11 rounds of counting.

-Delhi Chief Minister Atishi was on Saturday trailing Bharatiya Janata Party leader Ramesh Bidhuri in the Assembly election.
+Delhi Chief Minister Atishi was on Saturday leading against Bharatiya Janata Party leader Ramesh Bidhuri in the Assembly election.

-After five rounds of counting as of 11.30 am, the Aam Aadmi Party leader was behind her BJP rival by 2,800 votes in the Kalkaji constituency, data from the Election Commission showed.
+After 11 rounds of counting as of 1.35 pm, the Aam Aadmi Party leader was ahead of her BJP rival by 2,795 votes in the Kalkaji constituency, data from the Election Commission showed.

 Atishi had won the seat in 2020.